Geographic Scope of Practice

 In addition, the firm has represented clients, including individuals and business entities, ranging from small corporations or partnerships to large multi-billion dollar corporations, from virtually every state in the United States and numerous foreign countries.

-At the present time, Mr. Lippe is admitted to practice in the State of Texas, all federal districts in the State of Texas, the State of Colorado, all courts in the District of Columbia, the federal courts in the Western District of Oklahoma, the United States Courts of Appeals for the Fifth Circuit (States of Texas, Louisiana, and Mississippi) and Eleventh Circuit (States of Alabama, Georgia, and Florida), the United States Tax Court, and the United States Supreme Court.
+At the present time, Mr. Lippe is admitted to practice in the State of Texas, all federal districts in the State of Texas, the State and Federal Courts in Colorado, all courts in the District of Columbia, the federal courts in the Western District of Oklahoma, Central and Northern Districts of Illinois, the Western District of Tennessee, the United States Courts of Appeals for the Fifth Circuit (States of Texas, Louisiana, and Mississippi) and Eleventh Circuit (States of Alabama, Georgia, and Florida), the United States Tax Court, and the United States Supreme Court.